Finding Fertile Ground Podcast

 4. Meet Dr. Daivati Bharadvaj, who overcame bullying in her teen years to reclaim her power and her Indian heritage.

 Daivati’s parents left India and arrived in the United States with $24 and four-year-old Daivati.
 When she was a teenager, Daivati’s family moved to the Jersey Shore, in a much less diverse community.
 At the tender age of 13, Daivati experienced bullying, name calling, and a racist attack by a gang of boys.
 It made her question her value and beauty, and it also made her feel embarrassed of her family, brown skin, and Indian heritage.
 Somehow Daivati found the grit and strength to sign up for her school talent show and perform an Indian dance before the whole school.
 She reclaimed her Indian identity and became proud of her heritage.
 We spoke about racism and xenophobia, COVID-19 as a health care provider, her inspirational parents, and being pregnant during a pandemic.
-Read more about Daivati, and listen to the conversation here.
+Read more about Daivati.

 5. Meet Rabbi Debra Kolodny, a spiritual badass who has been fighting for all sorts of social justice causes since 1981

 As executive director of Portland United Against Hate, they've been on the streets for the Portland #BlackLivesMatter movement too.
 Born in New York, Rabbi Debra (D’vorah) Kolodny (they/them) is a veteran of social justice movements, bringing a spiritual perspective and an activist’s passion to racial and economic justice, women’s, environmental, peace, and LGBTQIA+ causes since 1981.
 We spoke about social justice, the current protests on the Portland streets, their calling to become a rabbi, how we can stamp out hate in public spaces, and what they find inspiring in their own life.
 Read more about Rabbi Debra.